-On behalf of South Tampa Law Group posted in child custody on Thursday, November 8, 2018.
+On behalf of North Tampa Legal Group posted in child custody on Thursday, November 8, 2018.

 Celebrities who choose to utilize prenuptial agreements are often criticized, but is that criticism justified?
 In the case of Chris Pratt and Anna Faris, probably not.
 The couple recently finalized their divorce in what was a seemingly agreeable process, addressing tough topics such as child custody and spousal support.
 Their prenuptial agreement may have had a helping hand in concluding things as amicably as possible.